Updated on November 5, 2024

 Once former cocaine users leave therapy, they can have a support system to avoid relapse.
 Consistent participation in support groups helps recovering cocaine users connect with other people who face similar challenges and share experiences.

 Some support groups are designed for recovering cocaine users.
 These include Narcotics Anonymous and Cocaine Anonymous.
-These organizations are located throughout the United States and offer 12-step schemes to help to recover cocaine users achieve long-term sobriety.
+These organizations are located throughout the United States and offer 12-step plans to help cocaine users achieve long-term sobriety.

 Cognitive Behavioral Therapy